homelabos/homelabos/docs/setup/gettingstarted.md

 If you see `{ domain }` in the link above, you are either viewing these docs on the hosted GitLab pages and not actually through HomelabOS, or something is configured incorrectly.

+## Securing Services

+If you want to add an extra layer of authentication to a service, all you have to do is set `servicename.auth` to true.
+If [Authelia](/docs/software/authelia/) is enabled, it will handle authentication.
+Otherwise, Traefik will use HTTP Basic Auth with `default_username` and `default_password` as the credentials.

 ## File locations

 HomelabOS sets up `{{ volumes_root }}` on your server, which maps to `/var/homelabos` by default

 ## Using Organizr